GingerKiwi/GingerKiwi/README.md

 **I'm Passionate About:**
 - 🧩 Solving Puzzles with Others
 - 🧶 Knitting.
 I've been knitting since I was six.
 Look for my Crafting and Code social meetups soon!
-- 🐈 Rescue pets (I have three rescue cats)
+- 🐈 Rescue pets.
+I have three rescue cats, Kitten, Boo, and Maybel.
 - 🫶 Volunteering.
-I have over 15,000 volunteer hours
+I have over 15,000 volunteer hours.
-- 🌲The outdoors
-- 🏊🏻‍♀️ Being Active
+- 🌲The outdoors.
+I've canoe guided, hiked in the Tauarua Ranges in New Zealand, and was the youngest skiier in the Canadian Ski Marathon when I was 5.
+- 🏊🏻‍♀️ Being Active.
+I love swimming, spin classes at home, yoga, Nordic walking, dance, ice skating,
 - 😎 Being part of the awesome dev community especially Toronto Javascript
 - 🎧 Podcasts and Audiobooks

 **I'm Seeking: **
 - 🤔 Challenging Positions With Awesome People
 - 💼 Remote or hybrid technical writing contracts in Toronto, Ontario
+- 🖥️ Remote or hybrid web development positions

 **My Stack Includes:**
 - 📚 HTML, CSS, Javascript, React, Markdown, Numjucks, Node.js, 11ty